Empowering Women and Youth in ESA Grain Trade Launch

 • Capacity Building: Initiatives to improve business acumen, digital literacy, and market access.
 Strengthening CBTAs: Enhancing the role of CBTAs as advocates and supporters of their members.

-The official launch of this innovative project marks a significant step toward transforming the agricultural trade landscape in the Eastern and Southern Africa region.
-By focusing on capacity building and fostering strategic partnerships, the initiative is poised to create inclusive markets, empower women and youth, and drive economic resilience.
-As the project unfolds, it promises to not only bridge trade gaps but also set a precedent for sustainable and equitable growth in the region.
+The official launch of this project marks a significant step toward transforming agricultural trade in the Eastern and Southern Africa region.
+By focusing on capacity building and building strategic partnerships, the initiative aims to create inclusive markets, empower women and youth, and drive economic resilience.
+As the project unfolds, it aims to bridge trade gaps and set a precedent for sustainable, equitable growth in the region.